 We first started selling our coffee through a stall at the Horsham food market.
 Horsham, if you don’t know, is a beautiful market town in the heart of Sussex and, of course, our namesake.
-We’d be there every Thursday and Saturday come rain or shine from 2010 until late 2013.
+We’d be there every Thursday and Saturday come rain or shine from 2012 until late 2013.
 It was a steep learning curve and as we muddled through demand for our coffee increased so we must’ve been doing something right.
 Coffee production wasn’t the only thing that grew - our family did too!
 So eventually we had to give up the stall at the market after the birth of our second son, because evidently trying to steam a flat white and feed a small child simultaneously isn’t good for anyone.
 Our experience at the market was incredibly valuable and ultimately was the launch pad for what Horsham Coffee Roaster was to become and is today.
 It also helped us meet many of the wonderful folks involved in the local coffee community such as our now long standing team member Stephen, who at the time was on his way to Toronto - the city that started our own coffee journey - to begin his path as superstar barista.
+Stephen now owns and runs Urban Botanica, a fantastic coffee shop in Kennington, South London.
 Leaving the market really allowed us to focus on the sourcing and wholesale side of things as well as the space to increase our roasting capacity.

 Through our market presence we very quickly found local customers keen to use our coffee.
 Now a few years on we have a wholesale family that reaches from the South of England to Scotland and into mainland Europe.
-The business has moved twice to facilitate growth and we now roast using a 25kg Joper machine.
-In 2015 we opened our flagship cafe in Brighton, Bond Street Coffee, whose purpose is to showcase our single-origin coffees through a variety of brew methods.
+The business has moved twice to facilitate growth and we now roast using a 35kg Loring S35.

 We are fanatical about the quality our coffee, and this obsession goes from the green coffee we purchase right through to the final cup.